SundareshSankaran/SDG---SMOTE-Synthetic-Data-Generation/README.md

 2. **Select a seed** (numeric field, optional): specify a seed number to establish (but not completely guarantee) some level of reproducability with respect to results.
 3. **Select extrapolation factor**: specify a number (double) to use as a standard deviation in order to perturb (add noise or randomness) the input data boundaries.
+4. **Name for synthetic data provenance variable (optional, default provided)**: insert a value only if you want to give a special name to a flag that indicates this data is synthetic.
+Otherwise, a default name of Synthetic_Data_Provenance will be used instead.
 ----
 ### Output Specification